getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

     Instead, Getty is simply providing a __hint__ about the type that is being deserialized into.

-    In other words, Getty is telling `Deserializer`, "_Hey, the type that the user is deserializing into can probably be constructed from a Getty Boolean, so you should probably deserialize your input data into one_."
+    That is, Getty is telling `Deserializer`, "_Hey, the type that the user is deserializing into can most likely be constructed from a Getty Boolean, so you should probably deserialize your input data into one_."

-    What this means is that you don't have to limit yourself to parsing only JSON Booleans in `deserializeBool`.
-We could, for instance, have it support JSON numbers as well.
+    What this means is that we don't have to limit ourselves to parsing only JSON Booleans in `deserializeBool`.
+We could, for instance, have `deserializeBool` support JSON numbers as well.

     ```zig title="Zig code"
     fn deserializeBool(self: *Self, allocator: ?Allocator, v: anytype) Error!@TypeOf(v).Value {